State-backed UK banks gain approval for capital plans

 The Bank of England said in March that Britain’s banks must raise 25 billion pounds of extra capital by the end of the year to absorb any future losses on loans and said the Prudential Regulation Authority (PRA) would give banks specific guidance on their capital position by the end of May.

 Neither the banks nor the PRA would confirm how much extra capital the banks needed.
-Shares in Lloyds closed up 2.3 percent at 63p and RBS gained 2.2 percent to 349.6p.
+Shares in RBS and Lloyds were up 1.7 and 1.2 percent respectively at 1315 GMT.

-Lloyds, which is 39 percent-owned by the taxpayer, said it would not need to issue new equity or so-called contingent capital, which can convert into equity if a bank hits trouble.
+Lloyds, which is 39 percent-owned by UK taxpayers, said it would not need to issue new equity or so-called contingent capital, which can convert into equity if market conditions markedly deteriorate.

-It said after the market close it will sell 77 million shares in St.James’s Place, or a 15 percent stake in the firm, which will cut its holding to 21 percent.
-It cannot sell those shares for 180 days.
+The bank, which was informed of the PRA’s conclusions by letter this week, said it expected to meet additional capital requirements by generating cash from its core business and through the disposal of non-core assets.

-The sale will increase its common equity Tier 1 capital by about 500 million pounds and add 0.16 percentage points to its core capital adequacy ratio.
-The ratio was 8.1 percent at the end of March under full Basel III rules and the bank said that should rise to above 9 percent this year.
+Lloyds has hired advisers for the possible sale of its Scottish Widows asset management arm and sold a 20 percent stake in wealth manager St James’s Place, leaving it with a 37 percent stake which it could offload at a future date.

-Lloyds, which was informed of the PRA’s conclusions by letter this week, has also hired advisers for the possible sale of its Scottish Widows asset management arm, and said capital will also be built by cash generated by its core business.
+The bank is selling off non-core loans - those not deemed to fit with its long-term strategy - and has a target to offload at least 20 billion pounds worth of non-core assets this year.
+It is also reducing the size of its international business.

 RBS, which is 81 percent-owned by taxpayers, has more to do.